finxster/card-perks/replit.md

    - Owner-based permissions

 4. **Perks Tracking**
-   - Personal perks for individual cards
+   - Personal perks for individual cards (must be associated with a merchant)
    - Public perks managed by admins
-   - Merchant associations
+   - All perks require merchant associations
    - Expiration tracking

 5. **Merchant Search**